01waltonad/rpi-snake/README.md

         ls /sys/bus/w1/devices/
 ![One wire folders](images/folders.png)
-5) edit crontab files for your specification
+5) edit both temp crontab files for your specification
 > [!NOTE]
 > ▪️add in both file locations at the top
 > ▪️update influx username, password and database near the bottom